 You have just met Mr and Mrs Mallard.
-During the course of the meeting Mrs Mallard explained that she had been made bankrupt on 1 June 2016 on a creditor's petition presented to the Court on 12 April 2016.
-Mrs Mallard stated that she had been in denial about her financial situation and as a result did not attend the bankruptcy petition hearing.
-She did not contact the Official Receiver following the making of the bankruptcy order and until very recently she had not contacted Mr Barbary her subsequently appointed Trustee in Bankruptcy.
-Mr Barbary was appointed on 3 August 2016 by the Secretary of State.
+During the course of the meeting Mrs Mallard explained that she had been made bankrupt on 1 June 2016 following a creditor's petition presented to the Court on 12 April 2016.
+Mrs Mallard stated that she had been in denial about her financial situation and as a result did not attend the Court hearing.
+She did not contact her Trustee, Mr Barbary, in relation to her affairs until very recently.

-Mr Mallard told you that he was unaware of the fact that a bankruptcy order has been made against his wife until last week when he received a letter from her Trustee advising him that steps must now be taken to realise their jointly owned property.
+Mr Mallard told you that he was unaware of his wife's sequestration until last week when he received a letter from her Trustee advising him that steps must now be taken to realise their jointly owned property.
 Mr and Mrs Mallard are both retired and do not want to leave their home as 50% of the net proceeds of sale will not be sufficient to enable them to buy another property in the local area.
 Following receipt of the letter Mr Mallard contacted Mr Barbary to discuss whether a sale of the property could be avoided.
-Following the telephone conversation the Trustee sent Mr Mallard a calculation setting out the estimated amount required to discharge all of the bankruptcy costs, debts and expenses in full ("the Calculation"), as follows:
+Following the telephone conversation the Trustee sent Mr Mallard a calculation setting out the estimated amount required to discharge all of the sequestration costs, debts and expenses in full ("the Calculation"), as follows:

-Estimate of the sum required to discharge the bankruptcy debts, costs and expenses of Mrs A Mallard.
+Estimate of the sum required to discharge the sequestration debts, costs and expenses of Mrs A Mallard

-Assumption: all creditors will be paid by 1 February 2019.
+Assumption: all creditors will be paid by 1 February 2019